Invest in the hardworking people we serve.

 - Obstacles to reaching markets

+During the pandemic, TechnoServe is adapting our approach to increase smallholder farmers’ access to competitive markets where they can sell their crops.
 Our teams in the field have also been teaching farmers how to navigate the rising costs of agriculture inputs, household goods, and even food.
-Many of our programs have adopted a multi-channel approach that incorporates SMS, WhatsApp videos and audio messages, phone calls, radio, and printed materials.

 TechnoServe supports food processors by providing training and support programs to help them navigate the business and technical challenges that hamper growth and sustained profitability.

-In light of the challenges of COVID-19, TechnoServe is helping food processors access an adequate supply of the materials, equipment, and crops they need to keep production lines running, identify new markets, and facilitate new ways to enter them amid rapidly changing conditions, and access the financing they need to continue operating.
+In light of the challenges of COVID-19, TechnoServe is helping food processors access an adequate supply of the materials, equipment, and crops they need to keep production lines running, identify new markets, and facilitate new ways to enter these markets amid rapidly changing conditions, including access to the financing they need to continue operating.

 Micro-retailers play an important role in food systems everywhere.
 Small mom-and-pop shops like bodegas, dukas, and corner stores are often the only source for food and basic goods in vulnerable communities.
 In Nairobi, Kenya, for example, 80% of all basic goods are sold in dukas.